 Executive Vice President for Pennsylvania Trout Unlimited.

 Board of Directors for Perkiomen Valley Trout Unlimited.

 Click To Hear An Interview of Rick

 Rick Nyles guides full time and has been fly fishing for over forty years.
-Rick started guiding in 1999 (23 years, that’s a long time) and as the business grew Rick decided to start Sky Blue Outfitters LLC.
+Rick started guiding in 1999 (23 years, that’s a long time).
 Sky Blue has grown to a staff of eight (8) to support all aspects of fly fishing in Pennsylvania and beyond.
 Rick prides himself on being one of the best “Dry Fly” fishing guide you will find in Pennsylvania.
 It does not matter if you are a novice or experienced fly fisherman, Rick offers guided trips that will increase your understanding and skill level when fishing for rising trout.
 If you want to learn how to match the hatch, understand the feeding pattern, identifying the hatch, type of rise, when and where to cast, you have found the right guide.

 Rick has fished all over North America, Canada, Labrador, Montana, Idaho, New York, New Jersey, Maryland, West Virginia, Delaware, Virginia, North Carolina and Florida for trout, bass, cobia, rockfish, pike, muskie, pike, pickerel, mahi-mahi, seatrout, redfish, false albacore and smallmouth.